GrantBenham/gbMod/README.md

 ### 6. Interpret Results
 - **Sample Size Information**: Review the sample size breakdown
   - Original dataset size
-  - Number of outliers removed (if applicable, continuous outcomes only)
+  - Number of outliers/influential cases removed (if applicable)
   - Missing data summary with detailed breakdown by variable
   - Final sample size used in analysis
 - **Bivariate Correlations**: Review zero-order correlations between predictor and outcome
   - For continuous outcomes: Pearson's r and Spearman's ρ
   - For binary outcomes: Point-biserial correlation (Pearson's r) with appropriate interpretation
   - Understand the difference between zero-order (bivariate) and partial (moderation) effects
-  - Note that bivariate correlations use the original dataset, while moderation may use filtered data
+  - Note that bivariate correlations use the original dataset; moderation may use filtered data when removals occur
 - **Model Fit Statistics**:
   - For continuous outcomes: R² and F-test
   - For binary outcomes: -2LL, pseudo-R² measures (McFadden, Cox-Snell, Nagelkerke), and likelihood ratio test